API

 M1 (ndarray), dM1 (ndarray)

-bettermoments.methods.collapse_second(velax, data, rms)
+bettermoments.methods.collapse_second(velax, data, rms, acf=None)

 Collapses the cube using the intensity-weighted average velocity dispersion (or second moment).
 For a symmetric line profile this will be a measure of the line width.
 Following Teague (2019) this is calculated by,